Can You Go Through Opiate Withdrawal at Home?

 Drinking plenty of water may not sound like the optimal thing to do when you’re feeling nauseous, but water is the easiest way to flush toxins out of the body, and that’s exactly what you want to do when you’re going through opiate detox.

-You can also take make a healthy infused water by adding about 6 slices of cucumber and as many lemon slices to a pitcher of water.
+You can also make a healthy infused water by adding about six slices of cucumber and an equal number of lemon slices to a pitcher of water.
 Let this steep in the refrigerator for a couple of hours and you’ll have a supercharged detox water.

-Try to stay away from soda and coffee during heroin withdrawal, as these beverages tend to dehydrate you, which pushes toxins farther in your body, instead of flushing them out.
+Try to stay away from soda and coffee during heroin withdrawal, as these beverages tend to dehydrate you, which pushes toxins farther into your body instead of flushing them out.
+Dehydration can also exacerbate many of the symptoms of opiate withdrawal.

 Acupuncture Therapy for Heroin Detox